-- 9.01 In support of the Province's 'Right To Farm' legislation, local plans must acknowledge and strive for compatibility with adjacent agricultural lands and operations. - 9.02 Agricultural land uses should: - a) incorporate and implement best management practices for all agricultural operations; and - b) participate with Provincial and County initiatives to improve and implement methods of best management practices. - 9.03 Existing agricultural operations within the Plan area should continue to be supported until such time as development of those lands to another use is deemed to be appropriate, in accordance with the policies of this Plan. - 9.04 Subdivision of agricultural lands, other than first parcel out proposals or those that provide for a new agricultural use as per Municipal Development Plan policy, should not be supported. - 9.05 Redesignation, subdivision, or development permit applications facilitating agricultural uses and development should consider: - a) if the site can sustain the proposal as it relates to the type, scale, size, and function of the use; - b) the compatibility of the proposed land use with the adjacent existing land uses; - c) the provisions of the Municipal Development Plan and the Land Use Bylaw; - d) impact on the environment, including air quality, and surface and groundwater hydrology; - e) compatibility with the safe operation of the Springbank Airport; and - f) any other matter the County deems appropriate. - 9.06 A master site development plan may be required for proposals facilitating agricultural development that is not ancillary to the principal agricultural operations being undertaken on a parcel.
+- 9.01 In support of the Province's 'Right to Farm' legislation, local plans must acknowledge and strive for compatibility with adjacent agricultural lands and operations. - 9.02 Agricultural land uses should: - a) incorporate and implement best management practices for all agricultural operations; and - b) participate with Provincial and County initiatives to improve and implement methods of best management practices. - 9.03 Existing agricultural operations within the Plan area should continue to be supported until such time as development of those lands to another use is deemed to be appropriate, in accordance with the policies of this Plan. - 9.04 Subdivision of agricultural lands, other than first parcel out proposals, those that provide for a new agricultural use as per Municipal Development Plan policy, or those that provide a local plan shall not be supported. - 9.05 Redesignation, subdivision, or development permit applications facilitating agricultural / agricultural business uses and development shall consider: - a) compatibility with the surrounding character of the area; - b) if the site can sustain the proposal as it relates to the type, scale, size, and function of the use; - c) the compatibility of the proposed use with the adjacent existing land uses; - d) the provisions of the Municipal Development Plan and the Land Use Bylaw; - e) impact on the environment, including air quality, and surface and groundwater hydrology; - f) compatibility with the safe operation of the Springbank Airport; and - g) any other matter the County deems appropriate.

-- a) The master site development plan shall be considered by Council for approval and shall cover the items listed in Policy 9.05 and Appendix B. - 9.07 All master site development plans adopted by Council shall be appended, by bylaw, to this Area Structure Plan, with Table 6 (Appendix D) and Map 3 of this Plan updated accordingly. - 9.08 All existing or proposed contemporary agricultural development shall follow best management practices for storm water run-off. - 9.09 Any development that shares a boundary with agricultural operations shall address and adhere to the County's Agricultural Boundary Design Guidelines within any local plan, redesignation, subdivision, or development application. - 9.10 Agricultural heritage buildings and cultural landscapes should be integrated wherever possible into future land use and development changes. - 9.11 When possible, educational opportunities should be integrated into the community to acknowledge the presence of past and current agricultural operations. - 9.12 Applications for confined feeding operations shall not be supported within the Plan area.
+- 9.06 A master site development plan may be required for proposals facilitating agricultural development that is not ancillary to the principal agricultural operations being undertaken on a parcel. - a) the master site development plan shall be considered by Council for approval and shall cover the items listed in Policy 9.05 and Appendix B of this Plan. - 9.07 All master site development plans adopted by Council shall be appended, by bylaw, to this Area Structure Plan, with Table 6 (Appendix D) and Map 3 of this Plan updated accordingly. - 9.08 Any development that shares a boundary with agricultural operations shall address and adhere to the County's Agricultural Boundary Design Guidelines within any local plan, redesignation, subdivision, or development application. - 9.09 Agricultural heritage buildings and cultural landscapes should be integrated wherever possible into future land use and development changes. - 9.10 Applications for confined feeding operations, abattoir, or any large-scale processing facility shall not be supported within the Plan area.